 - Wicker baskets.
 These traditional style baskets are cheap, but can be difficult to wash and can be easily chewed by your cat.

 - Plastic baskets.
 Similar in shape to the wicker baskets and should be lined with soft blankets or cushions.
-Advantages with plastic beds are that they can be disinfected in the event of a disease/parasite outbreak (such as ringworm).
+Advantages of plastic beds are that they can be disinfected in the event of a disease/parasite outbreak (such as ringworm).

 - Doughnut cat beds (see below): Made of soft material and stuffed with a soft lining these beds have slightly higher sides.